 The Airedale Terrier becomes a Pure Breed

-By 1883 the Airedale Terrier had appeared for the first time by that name in the catalogue of the National Dog Show held at Birmingham and was recognized by the Kennel Club (UK) two years later.
+By 1883 the Airedale Terrier had appeared for the first time by that name in the catalogue of the National Dog Show held at Birmingham and was recognised by the Kennel Club (UK) two years later.
 At that time, the bitch named 'Fracture' of whose engraving appears here, was considered 'An extremely well-made Airedale, her head, body and feet being very good but her coat is somewhat too soft in texture'.

 Airedale Painting c 1930

 "That, as it is the unanimous opinion of the ATC [Airedale Terrier Club] the size of the Airedale given in the standard is one of, if not the most important characteristics of the breed, all judges who shall henceforth adjudicate on the merits of the Airedale Terrier shall consider undersized specimens of the breed severely handicapped when competing with dogs of the standard weight.
 Any of the Club's judges who, in the opinion of the Committee, shall give prizes to or otherwise push to the front dogs of a small type shall be at once struck from the list of specialist judges".